-While under the effects of Fortitude of the Faithful, Healing Potion's Cooldown is 2 seconds.
+While under the effects of Fortitude of the Faithful, Healing Potion's Cooldown is approximately 2.6 seconds.

 Healing Potion's most notable property lies in its "on the ground" aspect, which warrants a short explanation.
 Throwing a Healing Potion towards an area not currently occupied by an allied Hero leaves the thrown Potion behind to be "picked up", instantly healing and applying any Talent-related effects to any allied Hero, including Deckard, who moves over the Potion.
 This means that several Potions can be left on the ground (up to five) for future use.
 This helps Deckard deal with burst damage somewhat, as a few Potions can heal all but the most severe of wounds, as long as several Potions have been set up ahead of time and in a way that they that they cannot be picked up by accident.
 This feature also gives Deckard the unique ability to heal distant allies (such as Heroes in different lanes) by setting up a few Potions to be picked up at the teammate's leisure.
 This is also why Healing Potion often ends up being — and should almost always be — used on-Cooldown before impending Hero combat.

 Due to its "lobbed" skillshot nature, Healing Potion can be difficult to use in combat; with its short flight time, Healing Potion can heal an unintended target or miss outright, and particularly when dealing with moving Heroes or while under pressure.
 Internalising Healing Potion's flight time through sheer practice is therefore important for aspiring Deckard players.
 Note that holding the ALT key while casting Healing Potion will throw the Potion directly onto Deckard for instant healing.

 - Mana: 35